syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Quick-Access-Toolbar.md

 ---
 layout: post
 title: Quick-Access-Toolbar | WindowsForms | Syncfusion
-description: quick access toolbar
+description: This section briefly describes the functions of Quick Access ToolBar in Syncfusion's RibbonControlAdv for Windows Forms.
 platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---

-# Quick Access Toolbar in WinForms RibbonControlAdv
+# Quick Access Toolbar

 `QuickAccessToolBar`**(QAT)** is a customizable bar that provides one click access to the most important and frequently used items.